mjordan/islandora_repository_reports/README.md

 ## Installation

-1. Clone this repo into your Islandora's `drupal/web/modules/contrib` directory.
+1. Clone this repo into your Islandora's `drupal/web/modules/contrib` directory or via Composer:
+`composer require mjordan/islandora_repository_reports`
 1. Enable the module either under the "Admin > Extend" menu or by running `drush en -y islandora_repository_reports`.

-Or using Composer:

-`composer require mjordan/islandora_repository_reports`

 ## Configuration